hypervel/hypervel.org/docs/docs/events.md

 ```

 ::: note
 When testing, it can be helpful to assert that certain events were dispatched without actually triggering their listeners.
-Laravel Hyperf's [built-in testing helpers](#testing) make it a cinch.
+Hypervel's [built-in testing helpers](#testing) make it a cinch.
 :::

 ### Dispatching Events After Database Transactions

-Sometimes, you may want to instruct Laravel Hyperf to only dispatch an event after the active database transaction has committed.
+Sometimes, you may want to instruct Hypervel to only dispatch an event after the active database transaction has committed.
 To do so, you may implement the `ShouldDispatchAfterCommit` interface on the event class.

-This interface instructs Laravel Hyperf to not dispatch the event until the current database transaction is committed.
+This interface instructs Hypervel to not dispatch the event until the current database transaction is committed.
 If the transaction fails, the event will be discarded.
 If no database transaction is in progress when the event is dispatched, the event will be dispatched immediately:

 ```php
 <?php